Visiting Lake Como for the First Time: Travel Guide + Planning Tips

 As a general rule, try to avoid restaurants with food pictures on the menu.
 Usually, restaurants right next to the busy harbors of the main towns of Lake Como will not offer the best local experience either.
 But if you walk just a few blocks further or turn into a quieter side alley, you can find some local gems.

 Also in the Lake Como area, there are huge differences in prices that you pay, depending on the restaurant.
-So check this in advance in order to avoid unpleasant surprises.
+So check this in advance to avoid unpleasant surprises.
 Depending on where you eat, you can have a perfectly good pasta dish for 10 euros or for 20…

 One more thing to remember is that most restaurants in Italy are only open for lunch and dinner (+- noon to 3 pm and 7 to 10 pm).
 So if you try to find a place to eat at 3-5 pm, good luck!
 And, as already said, it pays to reserve a restaurant for dinner in advance, especially if traveling in Lake Como in summer.